 Occasionally I will use a spray-on finish.
 Certain items, such as turned wooden ornaments, sputnik sea urchin ornaments, bookmarks, and golf ball markers are so small and delicate that I can’t apply a traditional polyurethane finish evenly.
 The result is the same as the traditional polyurethane finish — it’s just a different application technique.

 Q. Where can I go to find your work on display?

 A. You can find Ted’sWoodshop items year-round at Ptarmigan Arts in Homer, Alaska (471 E. Pioneer Avenue).
-This gallery, a local artist cooperative, is open 7 days a week except for major holidays.
+This gallery, an artist-owned cooperative, is open 7 days a week except for major holidays.
 During the summer months (late May through early September) Brown Bear Products, on the Homer Spit, offers a selection of our items.
-And, during the holiday shopping season, Beth and I have a booth at the Kenai Arts and Crafts Fair (to be held at the Kenai High School on November 29 and 30, 2013) and at the Homer Nutcracker Faire (to be held at the Homer High School on December 7 and 8, 2013).
+Brown Bear will open for the season on May 9, 2014.
+And, during the holiday shopping season, Beth and I have a booth at the Kenai Arts and Crafts Fair (to be held at the Kenai High School on November 28 and 29, 2014) and at the Homer Nutcracker Faire (to be held at the Homer High School on December 6 and 7, 2014).

 Q. Are you available to do custom woodworking?

 A. Yes.
 I’ve made custom pens and bowls and other turnings that have been shipped throughout the United States and overseas.
 I’ve also done a fair amount of custom work around Homer from furniture repair to working on boats.